valkey-io/valkey-doc/topics/functions-intro.md

 At this point, if you're unfamiliar with Lua in general and specifically in Valkey, you may benefit from reviewing some of the examples in [Introduction to Eval Scripts](eval-intro.md) and [Lua API](lua-api.md) pages for a better grasp of the language.

-Every Valkey function belongs to a single library that's loaded to Valkey.
+Every Valkey function belongs to a library.
 Loading a library to the database is done with the [`FUNCTION LOAD`](../commands/function-load.md) command.
-The command takes the library source code as input and the it must start with a Shebang line that provides a metadata about the library, like the language (always "lua") and the library name.
+The library source code must start with a Shebang line that provides metadata about the library, like the language (always "lua") and the library name.
 The Shebang format is:

 ```